avian2/spectrumwars/docs/testbed.rst

       received within the timeout interval, the method raises ``RadioTimeout`` exception.

-      Upon successfull reception, the method should return a string.
-The returned string should be equal to the ``data`` parameter that was passed to the corresponding ``send()`` call.
+      Upon successfull reception, the method should return a binary string.
+      The returned string should be equal to the ``bindata`` parameter that was passed to the corresponding ``send()`` call.

       .. note::